 - Very Much Russian.
 This website helps you learn real Russian through cultural tips and explanations.

 - FluentU.
-This virtual immersion platform uses authentic Russian videos as language lessons.
-The content is made by and for native speakers (it’s gathered from various areas of mass media), so the lessons can also serve as subject matter for your chats.
+This virtual immersion platform uses authentic Russian videos like movie clips and music videos as language lessons.
+The content is made by and for native speakers so you can also find popular culture topics for your chats.

 - Memrise.
 This vocab-building platform lets you learn casual expressions that will sound far more natural in a chat setting than the stuffy phrases textbooks often provide.

 6 Social Media Groups Where You Can Chat to Learn Russian

 Below is our handpicked list of six social media groups that can really make a difference in helping you learn Russian.
 It can be intimidating to start a conversation with others, especially when you don’t know their language perfectly.
 The great thing about social media is that you can remain pretty incognito as you do so.

 To ease into chatting with others, start with spending some time reviewing the individual page and see what type of content is discussed.
 Consider commenting on existing posts or communicating with members in private messages before you build up the courage to start your own post!

 1. “Want to learn Russian?
 Join this group”

 With over 11,000 members, this is a fairly active group that typically puts up hundreds of post per month.
 The group was created nine years ago with the purpose of connecting expats, Russian speakers and those wanting to learn Russian online.
 The moderators encourage native Russians to join the group and teach others what they already know.